Skip to content

 Gro n' Sell does a fantastic job packing each and every tray of plugs they ship, with the goal of arrival in perfect shape.
 The vast majority of the time they arrive as happy as the moment they were placed in the box.
 That said, no amount of careful packing can prevent the occasional box from being dropped off of a truck, or turned upside down.
 You will, from time to time, receive plugs that have popped out of their trays and perhaps gotten jumbled.
 None of us want this, but it's a fact of shipping plants.
 It's frustrating, but seldom are the plants dead on arrival.
 If a few plugs jump out of their tray and still have an intact root ball, they can simply be popped back into the tray.
 If the root ball has become loose (as we often see in Lisianthus), you won't be able to simply put it back in the tray.
 You will need to repot; be ready with trays and potting mix.
 I like 50 or 72 cell trays for this purpose.

-If your plugs arrive in bad shape, take pictures and follow there directions for filing a claim.
+If your plugs arrive in bad shape, take pictures and follow these directions for filing a claim.
 Photos are the only proof we have of damaged plugs and are required to be considered for a refund.
 Please let us know within 24 hours of arrival if you have received damaged plugs, or have other concerns with your order.

 Hardening off